 In recent years the SNP has embraced a lurch to the left and Nicola Sturgeon is certainly genuine in her commitment to social justice.
-Alex Salmond was more AC/DC depending on who he was speaking to and whom he wanted to denigrate at the time.
+Alex Salmond was more AC/DC depending on who he spoke to and whom he wanted to denigrate.
 The vast army of voters who switched to the SNP at the last general election came from the left, dismayed at the Labour Party with its drift to the centre under Blair and Brown and the absence of any effective Scottish leadership or direction since the loss of titans like Donald Dewar, John Smith and Robin Cook.
-The reason that the SNP took power in the Scottish Parliament,
+The mediocre performance of the Lab/Lib government up to 2007, as well as disenchantment with Blair's Iraq adventure, was a key reason that the SNP took power in the Scottish Parliament,

 No comments: